-What is general anaesthetic?
+What is a general anaesthetic?

-A general anaesthetic makes sure that your child is unconscious and free of pain during their operation.
+A general anaesthetic makes your child unconscious so they do not feel pain during their operation.
+This is given by an Anaesthetist.

 Some anaesthetics start with an injection into a vein and some start with breathing in gas.
-There are advantages and disadvantages to both methods.

 Why does my child need dental treatment under general anaesthetic?

 Dental treatment such as fillings and tooth removal can often be carried out using injections to numb the mouth.
+It is also possible to add sedation to relax children who are anxious or afraid.

 Are there any risks or complications?

-Some children may feel sick or have a sore throat.
-These usually last a short time.
+Most children recover quickly and are soon back to normal after their operation under general anaesthetic.
+Some children may feel sick or have a sore throat, these usually last a short time.
 Medicines to treat sickness are available and are often given.

 How can I prepare my child for a general anaesthetic?

 We realise that the build-up to your child’s anaesthetic can be very stressful.
-Our hospital is using an award winning app, Little Journey, which is free from the App Store.
-You should select North Tees & Hartlepool Hospital from the list.
+Our hospital is using an award-winning app, Little Journey, which is free from the App Store.

 How should I prepare my child on the day of their treatment?

-It is very important that your child has an empty stomach (tummy) when they have their anaesthetic.
-If there is food or liquid in your child’s stomach during the anaesthetic this could come up into the back of their throat and then go into their lungs which can be very dangerous.
+If there is food or liquid in your child’s stomach during the anaesthetic, this could come up into the back of their throat and then go into their lungs which can be very dangerous.

 Your child will be able to eat and drink after their dental treatment.
 The hospital will provide them with food, but it may be worth packing their favourite healthy snack.